pts/dosmc/README.txt

 dosmc limitations:

-* Build system must be Linux i386 or amd64.
+* Host build system must be Linux i386 or amd64.
 (It's possible to make it work on other Unix systems on which wcc is available.)
+Porting to FreeBSD and Windows should be easy, and porting to macOS could be achieved by creating a Docker image of the Linux port.
 * It depends on Perl (standard packages only).
 * It depends on the wcc C compiler in OpenWatcom V2.
 * Target is DOS 8086 (16-bit) .exe or DOS 8086 (16-bit) .com.